Minimum wage and average salary

 Photo: Michael Burrows/Pexels

-Many minimum-wage workers in Spain are in the service sector.
-According to INE, people working in accommodation and food services earned, on average, €14,809 per year (2021).
-Income varies based on experience level and the number of hours worked.
+Many minimum-wage workers work in the Spanish service sector.
+According to official government data, people working in accommodation and food services earned roughly €14,809 per year (2021).

 Barista looking concentrated while he's pouring milk in a cup of latte.